mayakaulsoni882/IBDgenevis/README.md

 This is a visualization of protein-protein interactions between a set of Inflammatory Bowel Disease (IBD) and non-IBD genes.
 Download and load the .html file to view the visualization.
+The visualization is interactive, and the thickness of each edge correlates to how potent the interactions between the two genes are.